 Live music is played each evening.
 There’s always a fantastic atmosphere with plenty of opportunities to catch up with industry friends.
 The regatta bar closes at midnight on Friday and 2am on Saturday.

 Many crews sleep on their boats and use the marina’s new washroom facilities.
 A good percentage stay at the local B&Bs, hotels or rent ‘crew’ houses nearby.

 The regatta raises thousands of pounds for sailing charities doing great work, such as the 1851 Trust – the charity of Landrover BAR – Ben Ainslie Racing’s America’s Cup team, The Ellen MacArthur Cancer Trust and the Cirdan Sailing Trust plus a host of smaller island sailing charities.
 Surplus profits and donations are shared between the charities and over the past 30 years the Little Britain Challenge Cup has raised over £1.25 million.

 The cost to enter a boat into Little Britain starts at £795 + vat.
 A budget guide is included in the Entry Brochure which includes costs for chartering, food, accommodation and crew clothing.
 You will notice most of the costs is for boat chartering.

-Subscribe, see form below, and you will be emailed when the Notice of Race (NOR) is published, and when online Entry is open.
-This is expected in mid-April
+Subscribe, see form below, read the Notice of Race (NOR) , and complete your entry on the online Entry System.

 Organise your boat, your crew, hull graphics, crew clothing, accommodation, and lunch and suppers.